MizaGBF/GBFLT/readme.md

 ### Support
 Just drop a star on the top right corner of this page if you want to show your support.
-If you have ideas that you want to implement or suggest, you can open a pull request for the former, and open an issue for the later.
+If you have ideas that you want to implement or suggest, you can open a pull request for the former (see below) or open an issue for the later.

+### Pull Request
+If you wish to implement yourself new features, you can.
+I won't explain to you how to use Git to fork, make a pull request and so on.
+Just know that I'll refuse the following:
+* Changes requiring a third party dependency (I want to keep the installation process user friendly).
+* Changes to the default `assets/raids.json` file, unless it's to add a recently released raid (But you can expect me to do it myself if I'm still active).

 ### Customization
 The layout is fully editable.